sarithekanayake/node-hostname/README.md

   - base_values folder contains `values.yaml` file which uses for node-hostname Helm chart.

 - **GitHub Action Workflow**:
-`.github/workflows/main.yml` use as the GitHub pipeline for bootstrapping, Docker image build and push to ECR, infrastructure creation and application deployment.
+`.github/workflows/main.yml` use as the GitHub pipeline for bootstrapping (S3 Bucket, DynamoDB, ECR), Docker image build and push to ECR, infrastructure creation and application deployment using Terraform.